danny-zh/epam_intro_cloud_devops/Docker.md

    - NET: Managing network interfaces
    - USER: User isolation

+    An example of a command that allows a container to be run within the same namespace of another container is the following

+    - `$ docker run --network running_container image` Runs new container in the network namespace of running_container
+    - `$ docker run --pid running_container image` Runs new container in the pid namespace of running_container

 2. Control groups: Allows docker to share avaiable hardware resources to the containers and if needed set up limits and contraints.
 3. Chroot: Presents the idea that the container sees only a piece of a filesystem